 • Other duties as assigned.

-• High school diploma with experience in construction trades.
+• High school diploma with experience in construction carpentry trade.

-• Ability to perform skilled labor in trades such as rough and finish carpentry, painting, drywall, electrical, plumbing, mechanical systems, etc., with little or no supervision.
+• Ability to perform basic painting, drywall, electrical, plumbing, mechanical systems, etc., with little or no supervision.

 • Ability to use basic and precision hand tools and utilize precision measuring instruments.